factn/safetraceapi/mpc/README.md

 [What is Secure Multi Party Computation?](https://en.wikipedia.org/wiki/Secure_multi-party_computation)

+## Demo SafetraceMPC

+To locally demo/test the package you simply need to open two terminals.

+In the first terminal enter the safetraceapi/mpc directory and run `python3 local_mpc_network.py`.
+This spawns a 3 node MPC network.
+In the second terminal enter the safetraceapi/mpc directory and run `python3 mpc_test.py`.
+This spawns two clients which both send a request to the MPC servers with a secret shared integer as input.
+The MPC servers compute whether or not the integers "intersect" (are within a range of 50) without ever revealing the two integers, and returns the results (1 for intersect and 0 otherwise).

 ## Package Overview

-This Multi Party Computation implementation relies on three major classes:
+This Multi Party Computation implementation relies on a number of classes:

+1. `Node` class: An MPC node with a predefied set of peers (see: node.py)
+2. `Client` class: A client that can query the MPC nodes with MPC operations (see: client.py)
-1. `Circuit` class: A boolean circuit evaluator (see: circuit.py)
+3. `Circuit` class: A boolean circuit evaluator (see: circuit.py)
-2. `Messenger` class: P2P communications layer, currently "mocked" with threads (see: messenger.py)
-3. `Shamir` class: Shamir Secret Sharing over field GF256 (see: shamir.py)
+4. `Shamir` class: Shamir Secret Sharing over field GF256 (see: shamir.py)
+5. `Messenger` class: the interface between the main circuit evaluation process, and the processes handling p2p communication.

 ## Circuits